-NHS services like CAHMS are struggling to meet the demand, and over half of young people state there is no ‘adequate’ mental health support for them.
-On the back of this, there is a growing interest and exploration in how digital can meet the growing demand across the public, private and third sector.
+At least 1 in 8 young people report struggling with mental health issues, with 99% of them spending at least an hour a day online.
+NHS services have been struggling to meet the demand, and over half of young people state there is no ‘adequate’ mental health support for them.
+It’s no surprise then, that there’s a growing interest in how digital can meet the increased demand across the public, private and third sector.

 Experimenting and exploring

-Whether private, public or third sector we’re seeing a host of new apps, digital channels and experimental technologies being used to connect with users on mental health and other challenging topics.
-At Snook, we’ve also been experimenting, exploring what digital can do for mental health throughout several project collaborations.
+There’s been an explosion of new apps, digital channels and experimental technologies being used to connect with users on mental health and other challenging topics.
+At Snook, we’ve been experimenting – exploring what digital can do in this area throughout several project collaborations.

 In 2015 we worked with the Department for Education, Kent and Portsmouth University to explore new ways in which virtual reality could be used to create safe rooms for young people.
 It would allow them to work remotely with social workers to discuss traumatic experiences and prepare for leaving care.

-Across 2013 to date, we’ve worked with Young Scot, Mental Health Foundation and NHS Greater Glasgow and Clyde to explore how technology and social media has affected young people’s mental health and built a range of prototypes to address this, including our launched information and guidance service, Aye Mind.
+Across 2013 to date, we’ve worked with Young Scot, Mental Health Foundation and NHS Greater Glasgow and Clyde. explored how technology and social media has affected young people’s mental health and built a range of prototypes to address this, including our launched information and guidance service, Aye Mind.

-From working with charities like Addaction and Samaritans and hearing about the great work at Barnardos, we know there is a huge amount of knowledge about what works in practice.
-When it comes to the delivery of digital and holistic multi-channel services – we’ve learnt by doing, we know what works (and what doesn’t!).
+From working with charities like Addaction and Samaritans we know there is a huge amount of knowledge about what works in practice.
+When it comes to the delivery of digital and holistic multi-channel services, we’ve learned by doing.
+We know what works (and what doesn’t!)

-My question has always been, how can we share this knowledge usefully across sectors and organisational boundaries to design and deliver better services at scale?
+The question is, how can we share this knowledge to design and deliver better services at scale?
 We’re seeing some poor products enter the market.
-They are making mistakes – mistakes that could be avoided by building on the rich knowledge that the charity or public sector often holds.
-In a prototyping phase it’s fine to test but how can we circumnavigate the poor design and delivery of services by investing in the rich knowledge of the sector.
-From academic studies, to frontline tactic knowledge, can we use this information to design superior products and services?
+They’re making which could be avoided by building on the rich knowledge that the charity or public sector often holds.